djcowan/gutenberg/docs/reference-guides/interactivity-api/core-concepts/server-side-rendering.md

     </ul>
     ```

-## Conclusion
+### Conclusion

-This example demonstrates the seamless transition from server-side rendering to client-side interactivity:
+This seamless transition from server-rendered content to client-side interactivity provides the best of both worlds: fast initial loads and dynamic user interfaces.

 -   The initial list of fruits is rendered on the server using PHP.
 -   The global state or local context is initialized on the server and made available to the client.
+-   The user ...
+XXXX
 -   The button's click behavior is defined using a directive in the HTML.
 -   The actual functionality of adding a fruit is implemented in JavaScript.
 -   When a new fruit is added, the DOM updates automatically to reflect the new state.